Shedhatch/Clear/README.md

 # File

-This file need to be insert inside the command file You can find the commands file by follow this link : https://github.com/Nightcore3996/Commands-file
+This file need to be insert inside your commands file.
+You can find the commands file by follow this link : https://github.com/Nightcore3996/Commands-file

 # Command